 Read time: 15 minutes

 Budgeting for a baby isn't easy.
-Of course, you've planned for big, one-time expenses like a car seat and stroller — but did you remember to budget for the monthly costs of baby food and diapers?
+Of course, you'll plan for big, one-time expenses like a car seat and stroller — but did you remember to budget for the monthly cost of baby food?

 If you understand the costs of having a new baby, you can decide which items to include in your budget and which to skip.
-We'll go through the following categories and discuss a few ways to save on each:
+In general, we'll go through some common baby-related spending categories and a few ways to save on each.

 How Much Should I Budget for a Baby?

 It's easy to see why an estimate and final number might differ — perhaps you forgot to plan for everything.
-Or you didn't think you'd need a swing, but after a sleepless night, you buy one in desperation.
+Or you didn't think you'd need a swing, but you buy one in desperation after a sleepless night.

-TIP: Your annual first-year baby expenses depend heavily on factors such as needing to pay for child care or items you requested but didn't receive on your registry.
-Use the Babycenter.com First-Year Baby Costs Calculator to get more in tune with your expectations.
+Tip: Your annual first-year baby expenses depend heavily on factors such as needing to pay for child care or items you requested but didn't receive on your registry.
+Use The Bump's Baby Budget Calculator to get more in tune with your expectations, but note that it was last updated in 2023.

 One-Time, Recurring and Occasional Baby Costs